-At 31 December 2022, the valuation assessment was performed using an adjusted sales comparison approach.
+At 31 December 2023 and 2022, the valuation assessment was performed using an adjusted sales comparison approach.
 In view of a limited number of similar or comparable properties and property transactions, comprising sales or rentals, in the local market, the valuations have been performed using unobservable inputs.
 The significant inputs to the approach used are generally those described below:

-- Adjusted sales comparison approach: a sales price per square metre related to transactions in comparable properties located in proximity to the respective property, with significant adjustments for differences in the size, age, exact location and condition of the property.
-The term airspace is a conceptual unit representing a packet of three-dimensional accessible, usable and developable space.
-The concept of sales price factor per airspace or square metre is the value expected to be fetched on the open market and represents the present value of the property after deduction of all development, refurbishment and related costs.
+Adjusted sales comparison approach: a sales price per square metre related to transactions in comparable properties located in proximity to the respective property, with significant adjustments for differences in the size, age, exact location and condition of the property.
+The concept of sales price factor per square metre is the value expected to be fetched on the open market and represents the present value of the property after deduction of all development, refurbishment and related costs.

-Information about fair value measurements using significant unobservable inputs (Level 3):
+Information about fair value measurements using significant unobservable inputs (Level 3) at 31 December 2023 and 2022:

-Description by class based on highest and best use Valuation technique Significant unobservable input Range of unobservable inputs As at 31 December er 2022 Developable land for commercial use Adjusted sales comparison approach Commercial: sales price factor per square metre (€) 445
+Description by class based on highest and best use Valuation technique Significant unobservable input Developable land for commercial use Adjusted sales comparison approach Sales price factor per square metre (€) 445